You are here

 • For self-study courses (both interactive and noninteractive), the process undertaken by the course provider to identify the CPE credit hours assigned to the course and "field test" documents supporting the hours assigned.

 For live presentations, course sponsors must agree to allow Board representatives to attend the course at no charge to audit the course and materials.
-For on-line self-study courses, course sponsors must agree to provide Board representatives free access to audit the course and materials.
+For online self-study courses, course sponsors must agree to provide Board representatives free access to audit the course and materials.

 If the Executive Director determines a course does not meet the Board's requirements, notice as to the deficiencies will be provided in writing and the sponsor will have the opportunity to re-submit the course.
-The sponsor is responsible for researching, preparing and submitting corrections.
+The sponsor is responsible for researching, preparing, and submitting corrections.

-If the Executive Director deems the course as meeting the requirements of WAC 4-30-134, a written notice of approval will be sent to the sponsor and the approved ethics CPE course will be posted to the agency's website along with the date the approval became effective.
+If the Executive Director deems the course as meeting the requirements of WAC 4-30-132(7), a written notice of approval will be sent to the sponsor and the approved ethics CPE course will be posted to the agency's website along with the date the approval became effective.
 Upon receipt of the written notice of approval from the Executive Director, the program sponsor may display the following statement on literature advertising the pre-approved program:

-Approved by the Washington State Board of Accountancy as meeting the minimum requirements of WAC 4-30-134(6) which requires four CPE credit hours in the subject area of approved ethics and regulation with specific application to the practice of public accounting in Washington State.
+Approved by the Washington State Board of Accountancy as meeting the minimum requirements of WAC 4-30-134 which requires the completion of a four credit hour Washington State Board approved ethics course.

-To qualify to use this language, sponsors are required to monitor changes in RCW 18.04, Board rules, Board Policies and the AICPA Code of Conduct and update course materials on a timely basis.
+To qualify to use this language, sponsors are required to monitor changes in RCW 18.04, Board rules, Board Policies, and the AICPA Code of Conduct and update course materials on a timely basis.

 When there are substantial changes in Board rules, the Executive Director will notify sponsors that the changes are of a level requiring re-approval of the ethics course and sponsors will be provided a three-month period to revise and resubmit the ethics CPE course for approval.
-The sponsor is responsible for researching, preparing and submitting corrections.
+The sponsor is responsible for researching, preparing, and submitting corrections.

 The Board will withdraw approval of an ethics course if a sponsor does not meet the resubmission requirements or if the sponsor's course resubmission does not meet the Board's requirements.
 Sponsors may at any time apply for re-approval.

-Unless the program sponsor specifically requests otherwise, the agency posts approved courses and links to sponsors on the Board's web site.
+Unless the program sponsor specifically requests otherwise, the agency posts approved courses and links to sponsors on the Board's website.

 Recommended Standards for Formal Program Development